markusunger/rogue/README.md

 - use one of your skills

 You have five skill slots, identified by the keys `1` to `5`.
 To use a skill, press the corresponding key as indicated in the UI.
 Depending on what the skill does, you have to select a valid target next.
 Skills that target specific enemies mark each enemy in range with a number.
 Press that number key to execute the skill effect.
+To cancel the target selection, press `Escape`.
 If the skill targets the player itself, it will execute immediately after pressing the skill key.

 ### Development